Astronomer

 Series D in 2004

-Veridiem Inc is an enterprise software company that offers marketing resource management software.
-It also offers a suite of marketing analysis, operational, and optimization applications for companies in the automotive, consumer package goods, and financial industries.
-Veridiem Inc also offers implementation, professional, training, and support services.
-It is based in Maynard, Massachusetts.
+Veridiem Inc is an enterprise software company based in Maynard, Massachusetts, specializing in marketing resource management solutions.
+The company provides a comprehensive suite of applications focused on marketing analysis, operational efficiency, and optimization tailored for the automotive, consumer packaged goods, and financial industries.
+In addition to its software offerings, Veridiem also delivers implementation, professional, training, and support services to ensure effective utilization of its solutions.

 Intarcia Therapeutics